talhaanwarch/Corona_Virus/README.md

 We achieved an F1 score of <strong>0.98</strong>.
 Result can be reproduce through this [notebook](https://github.com/talhaanwarch/Corona_Virus/blob/master/notebooks/Corona_aug.ipynb)

 In order to download data in [notebook](https://github.com/talhaanwarch/Corona_Virus/blob/master/notebooks/Corona_aug.ipynb) you need to provide it a kaggle API.
 Go to kaggle.com, click on my account and then go to API section.
 Click on create new API token.
 It will download a file , *kaggle.json* . upload this *kaggle.json*  to *content* folder of colab.
 And run the whole notebook.
+## Result using CT-scan dataset
+Dataset is taken thorugh [github.com/UCSD-AI4H/COVID-CT](https://github.com/UCSD-AI4H/COVID-CT) repo, where author achieved an F1-score of 0.85.
-## All CT-scan related files are in CT-scan folder
+<strong>All CT-scan related files are in CT-scan folder</strong>
 Here i study effect of learning rate on model performance.
 <table>
 <thead>